AdaCore/spark2014/docs/develguide/translation_why3.rst

 It simply states that two records are equal when their F components are equal.

-As for the user defined primitive equality, it is declared with no definition.
+As for the user-defined primitive equality, it is declared with no definition.
 The definition will be given during the type completion if a primitive equality has been encountered::